Diversity, Equity, Inclusion & Justice

 Staying at the forefront of emerging trends in learning and teaching, we have identified seven interconnected areas of focus as top priorities.
 We center diversity, equity, inclusion, and justice in all our work.

 We organize our work at the Searle Center through seven interconnected focus areas.
-These areas highlight Searle’s priorities when supporting instructors at all stages of their careers, as well as our commitment to being at the forefront of emerging trends in learning and teaching.
+These areas reflect our priorities in supporting instructors at all stages of their careers, as well as our commitment to being at the forefront of emerging trends in learning and teaching.
 We place diversity, equity, inclusion, and justice at the center of our work, which is why all the other focus areas overlap with it in the image on the right.

-Each focus area page includes an overview and a curated list of books, resources, guides, and programming suggestions relevant to the focus area.
+Each focus area page provides an overview and a curated selection of books, resources, guides, and programming relevant to the focus area.
+Additionally, our programs and Learning & Teaching Guides are searchable by focus area to quickly identify offerings and resources related to your interests.

 Commitment to enhancing student learning and developing teaching in the classroom that advances social diversity, equity, inclusion, and justice.